rust-lang/rust/text/0000-union.md

 # Alternatives
 [alternatives]: #alternatives

-This proposal has a substantial history, with many variants and alternatives prior to the current macro-based syntax.
+Proposals for unions in Rust have a substantial history, with many variants and alternatives prior to the syntax proposed here with a `union` pseudo-keyword.
 Thanks to many people in the Rust community for helping to refine this RFC.

-As an alternative to the macro syntax, Rust could support unions via a new keyword instead.
+The most obvious path to introducing unions in Rust would introduce `union` as a new keyword.
 However, any introduction of a new keyword will necessarily break some code that previously compiled, such as code using the keyword as an identifier.
-Using `union` as the keyword would break the substantial volume of existing Rust code using `union` for other purposes, including [multiple functions in the standard library](https://doc.rust-lang.org/std/?search=union).
-Another keyword such as `untagged_union` would reduce the likelihood of breaking code in practice;
+Making `union` a keyword in the standard way would break the substantial volume of existing Rust code using `union` for other purposes, including [multiple functions in the standard library](https://doc.rust-lang.org/std/?search=union).
+The approach proposed here, recognizing `union` to introduce a union declaration without prohibiting `union` as an identifier, provides the most natural declaration syntax and avoids breaking any existing code.
-however, in the absence of an explicit policy for introducing new keywords, this RFC opts to not propose a new keyword.

-To avoid breakage caused by a new reserved keyword, Rust could use a compound keyword like `unsafe union` (currently not legal syntax in any context), while not reserving `union` on its own as a keyword, to avoid breaking use of `union` as an identifier.
-This provides equally reasonable syntax, but potentially introduces more complexity in the Rust parser.
+Proposals for unions in Rust have extensively explored possible variations on declaration syntax, including longer keywords (`untagged_union`), built-in syntax macros (`union!`), compound keywords (`unsafe union`), pragmas (`#[repr(union)] struct`), and combinations of existing keywords (`unsafe enum`).

 In the absence of a new keyword, since unions represent unsafe, untagged sum types, and enum represents safe, tagged sum types, Rust could base unions on